Iron Lad: Fictional character biography

-Sixteen-year-old Nathaniel "Nate" Richards is rescued by his time-traveling adult self, the villainous Kang the Conqueror, moments before bullies would cause him to be hospitalized for years of his life from a knife attack, an event that originally shaped his development into a villain.
-Kang takes his teenage self through time to witness the future battles and glory that would result in his transformation into Kang the Conqueror, hoping to inspire his younger self.
+Sixteen-year-old Nate Richards is rescued by his time-traveling adult self, the villainous Kang the Conqueror, moments before he would have been attacked by bullies.
+This event originally shaped Nate's development into a villain.
+Kang takes his teenage self through time to witness the future battles and glory that would result in his transformation into Kang the Conqueror, hoping to inspire him.
 However, it backfires and Nate is horrified at the life of evil his future self shows him.
 Kang presses Nate to accept his future by killing the bully who would have hospitalized him.
-Instead, Nate takes the time travel technology given to him by Kang and transports himself to the past, hoping to avoid his sinister destiny.
+Instead, Nate takes the time travel technology given to him by Kang and transports himself to the past, hoping to avoid his destiny.

 He seeks the Avengers for assistance, but finds the Avengers disbanded.
 Seeking answers, he downloads the remnants of the destroyed Vision's operating system into his armor.
-This reveals a fail-safe plan created by the android to reform the Avengers should they disband or fall in action by locating the next generation of Avengers, all of whom have some tie to the original team.
-Using this plan, Nate assembles his new team, the Young Avengers, with the sole purpose of defeating his future self and reshaping his own future.
-He models his armor after the Avenger Iron Man, calling himself Iron Lad, and forming a romantic relationship with fellow Young Avenger teammate Cassie "Stature" Lang.
+This reveals a fail-safe plan created by Vision to reform the Avengers should they disband or fall in action by locating the next generation of Avengers, all of whom have some tie to the original team.
+Using this plan, Nate assembles his new team, the Young Avengers, with the purpose of defeating his future self and reshaping his own future.
+He models his armor after the Avenger Iron Man, calling himself Iron Lad, and forming a romantic relationship with fellow Young Avenger teammate Cassie Lang.

 Eventually, Kang comes to the past looking for Nate, wanting to return his younger self to his proper place in the timestream.
-Nate refuses to return, unwilling to become the infamous future villain.
-The team battle the Growing Man, a robot created by Kang, and are able to defeat him.
-Kang battles the remaining Avengers and the teen heroes, seemingly gaining the upper hand until Iron Lad runs Hawkeye's sword through Kang's chest.
-This kills Kang, but the ramifications cause several changes to the timeline, including all the Avengers being dead and Young Avengers Wiccan and Hulkling disappearing as well as Jessica Jones losing her baby.
+When Nate refuses to return, Kang battles the Avengers until Iron Lad kills him with Hawkeye's sword.
+Kang's death alters the timeline, causing the Avengers to be killed and Young Avengers Wiccan and Hulkling to disappear.
 Iron Lad realizes that the only way to restore everything is to go back to his time and assume his role as Kang the Conqueror.
-In doing so he will also lose his memories of his time in the past as a Young Avenger.
+In doing so, he will also lose his memories of his time in the past as a Young Avenger.
 Before he goes back in time, he asks his teammates to forgive him for the actions he will commit in the future and kisses Cassie goodbye.
-He leaves behind his armor, which has activated the Vision's operating software, effectively recreating the armor into a sentient being—an inexperienced "young" Vision, Jonas.
-Jonas carries Nate's brain patterns and memories, similar to the original Vision and Wonder Man.
+He leaves behind his armor, which has activated Vision's operating software and becomes a sentient being called Jonas.